alphacentaury-github/ReactionGUI/README.md

 4. numpy ( install with command "pip install numpy")
 5. scipy ( install with command "pip install scipy")

----followings are included and thus no separate install/download is not necessary. ---
+---followings are included and thus no separate install/download is necessary. ---

 6. executable file of FRESCO and SFRESCO.
   ( from http://www.fresco.org.uk/ )